-It has also been found that higher initial surfactant concentration Γ_0 and higher solubility parameter ${\cal S}$ lead to having more initial overall amount of surfactant on and within the film, but less overall amount of surfactant relative to the initial amount.
+It has also been found that higher initial surfactant concentration Γ_0 and higher solubility parameter S lead to having more initial overall amount of surfactant on and within the film, but less overall amount of surfactant relative to the initial amount.
 In the no film drainage case, the overall amount of surfactant relative to the initial amount increases up to a point and then reaches a steady state.
 However, in the case with film drainage, surfactant amount relative to initial amount decreases after reaching a maximum.

 To analyse the effects due to drainage at later time when this decrease happens, we determined the time at which the overall amount of surfactant relative to the initial amount reaches a maximum, and also the decrease in amount of surfactant afterwards.
 It has been observed that in the cases with higher initial surfactant concentration Γ_0 and higher solubility parameter S, the time to reach maximum is less, and the amount of surfactant being lost from the film afterwards is greater.
 Thus, in cases with higher Γ_0 and higher S, the residence time optimising the surfactant recovery is much lower, and the negative effects of extending residence time to longer times are also more significant.
 Hence we can say that these cases are more sensitive to the residence time (or equivalently to the fractionation column length).
 However the system has been made dimensionless on a scale such that typical residence times will likely be well beyond that optimum time.
 Moreover this is merely an optimum for recovery: longer residence times can still lead to better enrichment.
-Indeed, this study revealed that higher solubilities are more beneficial for surfactant recovery, and lower solubilities are more beneficial for enrichment of the foamate in a fractionation process.
-Systems with lower initial concentrations benefited more from reflux in terms of both recovery of surfactant and enrichment.
+Indeed, this study revealed that higher solubilities are more beneficial for surfactant recovery of surfactant and enrichment.

 In summary, previous work (Vitasari et al., 2013b) looked at the insoluble case.
-In Rajabi and Grassia (2023), solubility was taken into account, but in the limit of small Pe Δ (rapid surfactant diffusion across films, applicable for relatively small surfactant molecules and very thin films).
-Here, we worked out another relevant limit, namely soluble surfactant with large Pe Δ (convection-dominated limit, for bulky surfactant molecules within films that are not quite so thin).
+In Rajabi and Grassia (2023), solubility was taken into account, but in the limit of small $Pe \Delta$ (rapid surfactant diffusion across films, applicable for relatively small surfactant molecules and very thin films).
+Here, we worked out another relevant limit, namely soluble surfactant with large $Pe \Delta$ (convection-dominated limit, for bulky surfactant molecules within films that are not quite so thin).
 However in reality systems will presumably be in between these two limits.
 Moreover, just as Rajabi and Grassia (2023); Vitasari et al. (2013b) did, we simplified the film's shape, using instead the assumption of a flat film.
 As a result, even though we captured Marangoni and film drainage effects to an extent, the flow fields we determined are simplified ones.
 The adsorption isotherm has also been simplified as has been mentioned.
 Furthermore Plateau borders are treated as if they were surfactant reservoirs.
 However, despite the simplifying assumptions and the particular limit assumed, we were able to obtain predictions of fractionation performance, which can help to guide the separation by fractionation of surface-active materials, such as proteins.